alexdong/consilio/README.md

 - `cons perspectives` - Generate or edit expert perspectives
 - `cons discuss` - Start a new discussion round
 - `cons interview` - Interview a specific perspective
+- `cons stress` - Stress test current discussion and decisions
+- `cons bias` - Check for cognitive and other biases
 - `cons config` - Configure settings

 See detailed command options below.